sunappushotto/docs/webhooks.md

 # Webhooks

-Snapshot uses webhooks to notify your application when an event happens.
+Sunappushotto uses webhooks to notify your application when an event happens.
 Webhooks are particularly useful for asynchronous events like when a proposal is created, when it starts, or when it ends.

 The webhook server sends a request for any new event, the request is sent to the configured URL with `POST` method and the event object as body.